 Matt McPherson is a Partner at OKT.
-His practice is focused on litigation and negotiation, and he represents First Nations across Canada.
-Matt advises First Nations on Aboriginal and treaty rights, regulatory and environmental processes, and economic development.
+His practice is focused on litigation and negotiation, and he represents Indigenous Nations and organizations across Canada.
+Matt advises Indigenous communities on Aboriginal and treaty rights, regulatory and environmental processes, and economic development.
 He has appeared before tribunals and courts across Canada, including at the Supreme Court of Canada.
 Matt frequently represents clients regarding the duty to consult and accommodate, negotiating agreements in a wide range of circumstances from impact and benefit agreements for resource development to cultural protection agreements with developers and governments.
 He has particular focus on assisting Indigenous clients to implement the principle of free, prior and informed consent (FPIC) and UNDRIP as part of their consultation processes.

 Matt is a members of the Law Society of Upper Canada and the Law Society of Manitoba.

 - Presentation, "Advancing Consent: Realizing the Promise of FPIC", Workshop on Best Practices in the Duty to Consult and Accommodate, 13 October 2017.

 - Keynote Speech, "Treaty Renewal as Economic Development," at First Nations Economic Advancement Conference hosted by the Ontario First Nations Economic Developers Association, 11 October 2017